neone4373/cljs_hit_the_ground_running/blog.md

-I made the switch to [Clojure](http://clojure.org/ "Clojure") a little over a year ago, and since then have became obsessed with pulling as much of the development process into the Clojure world as possible.
-While I have been looking to get into [ClojureScript]( ) for a long time I have always had a lot of trouble getting started.
-Often I would block off some time to build a sample app and spend almost all of my time trying to get the repl to connect to the browser, and be too exhausted to actually build anything.
-Fortunately I have finally gotten everything working very well, I today I am going to walk you through getting this setup working.
+I made the switch to [Clojure](http://clojure.org/ "Clojure") a little over a year ago, and since then have became obsessed with pulling as much of the development process into the Clojure world as practical.
+While I have been looking to get into [ClojureScript](https://github.com/clojure/clojurescript "ClojureScript") for a long time I have always had a lot of trouble getting started.
+Often I would block off some time to build a sample app and spend almost all of my time struggling to get the repl to connect to the browser, and be too exhausted to actually build anything.
+Fortunately I have finally gotten everything behaving, I today I am going to walk you through doing the same.

-A little about my setup, in my Clojure development environment I run TTD with [Speclj](http://www.speclj.com “Speclj”), and live coding with the excellent [Emacs-Live](https://github.com/overtone/emacs-live “”Emacs-Live”).
+A little about my setup, in my Clojure development environment I run TTD with [Speclj](http://www.speclj.com “Speclj”), and live coding in [Emacs](https://www.gnu.org/software/emacs/ "Emacs") with the excellent [Emacs-Live](https://github.com/overtone/emacs-live “”Emacs-Live”) package.
 This allow for an instant feedback cycle for both running code snippet, in emacs documentation, unit tests, and the full end to end tests.
 It was very important to me to have the same degree of control and being able to use the same tools for my ClojureScript development environment.
 Lucky for me I discovered [Chestnut](https://github.com/plexus/chestnut “Chestnut”).

-Chestnut is a Clojure(Script) template that out of the box gives you [Ring](https://github.com/ring-clojure/ring “Ring”) support for web application support, [Figwheel](https://github.com/bhauman/lein-figwheel “Figwheel”) to push ClojureScript changes to the client, [Weasel](https://github.com/tomjakubowski/weasel “Weasel”) for the ClojureScript Browser REPL iver WebSocket, and the powerful [Om](https://github.com/swannodette/om “Om”) to give us the latest and greatest from Facebook’s [React](https://github.com/facebook/react “React”) library.
+Chestnut is a Clojure(Script) template that out of the box gives you [Ring](https://github.com/ring-clojure/ring “Ring”) support for web application support, [Figwheel](https://github.com/bhauman/lein-figwheel “Figwheel”) to push ClojureScript changes to the client, [Weasel](https://github.com/tomjakubowski/weasel “Weasel”) for the ClojureScript Browser REPL connection via WebSocket, and the powerful [Om](https://github.com/swannodette/om “Om”) to give us the latest and greatest from Facebook’s [React](https://github.com/facebook/react “React”) library.

-Note: On my system I am running [Leiningan](https://github.com/technomancy/leiningen “Leiningen”) 2.5.0 on [Java](https://www.java.com/en/ “Java”) 1.8.0_05 Java HotSpot(TM) 64-Bit Server VM, I have not tested this on any other platform, so YMMV.
+Note: On my system I am running [Leiningan](https://github.com/technomancy/leiningen “Leiningen”) 2.5.0 on [Java](https://www.java.com/en/ “Java”) 1.8.0_05 Java HotSpot(TM) 64-Bit Server VM, I have not tested this on any other platform, YMMV.

-Getting started is as simple as:
+Getting started with Chestnut is as simple as:

 ```bash
 $ lein new chestnut cljs_hit_the_ground_running